RobotecAI/ros2cs/README-WINDOWS.md

 Problem may occur on non english version of Windows.
 This error is caused by impossibility in decoding `dotnet` output by ament tools.

 **Fix**: Change your `dotnet` output to english by temporarily renaming your localization directory (`pl` to `pl.bak`, `fr` to `fr.bak` etc.) in your `dotnet` sdk directory.

+**If no solution of your problem is present in the section above, please make sure to check out `ROS2 For Unity` [Troubleshooting section](https://github.com/RobotecAI/ros2-for-unity/blob/master/README-WINDOWS.md#build-troubleshooting)**